InfTkm/ethereum-lab1/README.md

 * **truffle-config.js**

   * This Javascript file contains configuration parameters for this truffle project.
+  * You may select your Solidity compiler version in this file.

 5) Create a new contract in the contracts directory.
 This file will be named Faucet.sol.
 The content of Faucet.sol is: